cchitsiang/awesome-stars/topics.md

 ## ai

 - [continuedev/continue](https://github.com/continuedev/continue) - ⏩ the open-source autopilot for software development—bring the power of ChatGPT to VS Code
-- [Pythagora-io/gpt-pilot](https://github.com/Pythagora-io/gpt-pilot) - PoC for a scalable dev tool that writes entire apps from scratch while the developer oversees the implementation
+- [Pythagora-io/gpt-pilot](https://github.com/Pythagora-io/gpt-pilot) - Dev tool that writes scalable apps from scratch while the developer oversees the implementation
 - [langgenius/dify](https://github.com/langgenius/dify) - One API for plugins and datasets, one interface for prompt engineering and visual operation, all for creating powerful AI applications.
 - [microsoft/TypeChat](https://github.com/microsoft/TypeChat) - TypeChat is a library that makes it easy to build natural language interfaces using types.
 - [sweepai/sweep](https://github.com/sweepai/sweep) - Sweep: AI-powered Junior Developer for small features and bug fixes.